quarantin/beautiful-java/README.md

 ## Installing BeautifulJava
 Once you've got Zomboid, IntelliJ, and the prerequisites for your operating system installed, you can proceed to installing BeautifulJava.

-Start a Bash interpreter and run the following commands:
+Start a Bash interpreter (or Git Bash) and run the following commands:

 	cd "${HOME}"
 	git clone https://github.com/quarantin/beautiful-java
-	cd beautiful-java

 ## Configuring BeautifulJava
-Before you can configure BeautifulJava, you have to find the path to Zomboid install folder.
-Open Steam, go to your **Library** section, right-click the game **Project Zomboid**, select **Properties...**, choose **LOCAL FILES**, then click **Browse...**.
+Type the following commands:

+	cd "${HOME}/beautiful-java"
+	cp resources/config.txt.example config.txt

+Edit the file **config.txt** according to your setup.
+You have to identify the section for your operating system, and remove the ';' character in front of the lines starting with INTELLIJ and ZOMBOID.
+Replace the paths with the values from previous steps.
+When done, just save the file and quit the editor.

 ### Configuration for Linux
-	cp config.txt.example config.txt
 	vim config.txt
-Edit **config.txt** according to your setup:

 ### Configuration for Mac OSX
-	cp config.txt.example config.txt
 	open -a TextEdit config.txt
-Edit **config.txt** according to your setup:

 ### Configuration for Windows
-	cp config.txt.example config.txt
 	start notepad++ config.txt
-Edit **config.txt** according to your setup:

 ## Using BeautifulJava
-Run the following commands and wait for the script to finish:
+To run BeautifulJava, type the following commands and wait for the script to finish.
+It should take at minimum a few minutes:

 	cd "${HOME}/beautiful-java/"
 	./BeautifulJava

 Once the script has finished, the Java source files should be available in this folder:

-	${HOME}/beautiful-java/sources/
+	${HOME}/beautiful-java/pz/sources/

 ## Updating BeautifulJava
 Updating BeautifulJava is done as follow: